Graph of the Square Root of X: A Complete Guide to Understanding This Fundamental Function

 Domain

 The domain of f(x) = √x consists of all non-negative real numbers.
-That said, this restriction exists because the square root of a negative number is not defined in the real number system.
-In interval notation, this is written as [0, ∞), or in set notation as {x ∈ ℝ | x ≥ 0}.
+Now, in interval notation, this is written as [0, ∞), or in set notation as {x ∈ ℝ | x ≥ 0}.
+But this restriction exists because the square root of a negative number is not defined in the real number system.
 If you attempt to find √(-4), for instance, you would need a number that squares to give -4—but no real number satisfies this condition.

 Range

 The range of the square root function is also [0, ∞).
 Since we're taking the principal (non-negative) square root, the output can never be negative.
-The smallest possible output occurs when x = 0, giving us √0 = 0.
+But the smallest possible output occurs when x = 0, giving us √0 = 0.
 As x increases, √x increases as well, but at a decreasing rate.

 Key Characteristics of the Graph